astralfrontier-itch-io/witch/playbooks/03buddy.md

   - name: I'm Here
     checked: true
     desc: |-
-      when you share something
-      personal, like a story or souvenier, with a friend, and they respond positively, you both clear 1 stress.
+      when you share something personal, like a story or souvenier, with a friend, and they respond positively, you both clear 1 stress.
       When you assist someone in a way that references something you've shared in the past, and they mark Friendship, you don't mark stress.
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
 contacts:
   - An older sibling
   - A younger sibling